 AMI parameter file Reserved Parameters and [Model] Model_type subparameter declarations shall be mutually consistent.
 Additionally, both Reserved Parameters and Model_type subparameter arguments shall be consistent with the associated [Algorithmic Model] Executable_Tx and Executable_Rx subparameters if present (i.e., for I/O-capable buffers that can handle both Tx and Rx functions).

 To maintain consistency with the directionality of the associated buffer, only certain Reserved Parameters are may be combined in the same .ami file.
-Tx-only and Rx-only Reserved Parameters shall not be present in the same .ami file.
-Further, Tx-only Reserved Parameters shall not be present in .ami files associated with [Algorithmic Model] Executable_Rx subparameters; similarly Rx-only Reserved Parameters shall not be present in .ami files associated with [Algorithmic Model] Executable_Tx subparameters.
+Tx and Rx Reserved Parameters shall not be present in the same .ami file.
+Further, Tx Reserved Parameters shall not be present in .ami files associated with [Algorithmic Model] Executable_Rx subparameters; similarly Rx Reserved Parameters shall not be present in .ami files associated with [Algorithmic Model] Executable_Tx subparameters.

 The directions supported for each Reserved Parameter are shown in Table 1 below.
 The Model_type and permitted associated subparameter arguments for the [Algorithmic Model] keyword are shown in Table 2.